kode4food/interpol/README.md

     Why the fuck another templating system?

 Admittedly, there are a lot of them out there and they're all very similar.
-In truth, Interpol isn't very different, except that it does one thing that most templating systems don't do:
+In truth, Interpol isn't very different, except that it does one thing that many templating systems don't do:

     It favors producing dynamic content